-Though we live in Chicago, Rachel and I were married on an island an hour outside of Seattle.
+Rachel and I were married on Whidbey Island, about an hour outside of Seattle.
 Presumably to impose a cooling off period, the State of Washington requires that you procure a marriage license from the county clerk 72 hours prior to your wedding.
 Since we flew into Seattle over the weekend and said our vows on a Tuesday, there was a brief concern that we wouldn’t be legally married until several days after the ceremony.

 “Marriage” is a homonym.
-There are two kinds of marriage: one is an institution of God, the other an institution of the State.
+There are two kinds of marriage: one is an institution of of faith, the other an institution of the State.
 They share a name and bear many similarities, but they are not the same.

 Most of the debate over gay marriage is caused by Christians thinking that we’re talking about the same thing when we’re not.
-The gay community isn’t barging into churches and forcing pastors to give God’s blessing.
-They’re not asking Christians to renounce their belief that God intends marriage to be between a man and a woman.
-For the most part, when we’re not trying to tell them what they can and cannot do, they don’t care about our beliefs regarding God – though maybe if we were nicer about it, they might.
+The gay community is not asking Christians to renounce their belief that God intends marriage to be between a man and a woman.
+For the most part, when we’re not trying to tell the gay community what they can and cannot do, they don’t care about our beliefs regarding God (though maybe if we were nicer about it, they might)

 As Christians, it’s okay to believe in something without forcing it into law.